-On December 17, 2010, Darling completed its acquisition of all of the shares of Griffin pursuant to the Merger Agreement, by and among Darling, Merger Sub, Griffin and Robert A. Griffin, as the Griffin shareholders' representative.
-Griffin survived the Merger as a wholly-owned subsidiary of Darling (the "Griffin Transaction").
-The Griffin Transaction will increase Darling's capabilities by growing revenues, diversifying the raw material supplies, increase the ability to better serve the Company's customers and suppliers and provide new opportunities for business growth on a national platform.
+On December 17, 2010, Darling completed its acquisition of all of the shares of Griffin pursuant to the Griffin Transaction.
+The Griffin Transaction will increase Darling's capabilities by growing volumes, diversifying the raw material supplies, increasing the ability to better serve the Company's customers and suppliers and providing new opportunities for business growth on a national platform.

-The amount of Griffins revenue and earnings including in the Company's consolidated statement of operations for the year ended January 1, 2011 were \$27.7 million and \$1.9 million, respectively.
+The amount of Griffin's revenue and earnings included in the Company's consolidated statement of operations for the year ended January 1, 2011 were \$27.7 million and \$1.9 million, respectively.